shichao-an/notes/docs/utlk/ch2.md

 Today's microprocessors have clock rates of several gigahertz (GHz), while [dynamic RAM](https://en.wikipedia.org/wiki/Dynamic_random-access_memory) (DRAM) chips have access times in the range of hundreds of clock cycles.
 This means that the CPU may be held back considerably while executing instructions that require fetching operands from RAM and/or storing results into RAM.

 Hardware cache memories were introduced to reduce the speed mismatch between CPU and RAM.
 They are based on the well-known [locality principle](https://en.wikipedia.org/wiki/Locality_of_reference), which holds both for programs and data structures.
 This states that because of the cyclic structure of programs and the packing of related data into linear arrays, addresses close to the ones most recently used have a high probability of being used in the near future.
-It therefore makes sense to introduce a smaller and faster memory that contains the most recently used code and data.
-For this purpose, a new unit called the [*line*](https://en.wikipedia.org/wiki/CPU_cache#Cache_entries) was introduced into the 80×86 architecture.
+It makes sense to introduce a smaller and faster memory that contains the most recently used code and data.
+Therefore, a new unit called the [*line*](https://en.wikipedia.org/wiki/CPU_cache#Cache_entries) was introduced into the 80×86 architecture.
 It consists of a few dozen contiguous bytes that are transferred in [burst mode](https://en.wikipedia.org/wiki/Burst_mode_(computing)) between the slow DRAM and the fast on-chip static RAM (SRAM) used to implement caches.

 The cache is subdivided into subsets of lines: